tomhobsonxd/Python_RaspberryPi-ANPR-Automatic_Gate/README.md

 #### OpenCV-Python & Tesseract

+To begin, run the following:
-First run: `pip install opencv-python`
+`pip install opencv-python`